Uvacoder/port-scriptedpixels/content/blog/a-two-in-one-open-and-close-button.md

 title: "A two in one open and close button"
 date: "2013-09-30"
 description: 'Responsive image gallery with slide-down panel'
-tags: ['Responsive', 'Front-end', 'CSS', 'HTML', 'JS']
+tags: ['Responsive', 'Front-end', 'CSS', 'HTML', 'JavaScript']
 category: 'Web Development'
 ---

 A quick post showing a concept I had in mind about a HTML/CSS button that controls the opening and closing of an accordion element.
 I wanted to make this with pure HTML/CSS to eliminate the use of images or sprites for buttons.
 This was purely just for fun.